■Make Appointments (8:50-19:30)

 We are Riyo Rocca, the barber shop of Jiyugaoka.
 We've been working at this place around sixty years.
 We speak a little English, so can communicate with you about your hairstyling.

-Our shop is located seven minutes on foot from Jiyugaoka station and Kuhonbutsu station, and it's close to Okusawa, Midorigaoka, Ookayama, Oyamadai, Todoroki and Fukasawa area as well.
+Our shop is located seven minutes on foot from Jiyugaoka station and Kuhonbutsu station, and it's close to Okusawa, Yakumo, Midorigaoka, Toritsudaigaku, Ookayama, Oyamadai, Todoroki, Fukasawa and Komazawa area as well.

 If you have any images of your favorite hairstyles, we'd like to see them.